Connect with others who understand.

 • Shock

-Early diagnosis and treatment can help avoid an adrenal crisis in babies.
+Early diagnosis and treatment of CAH can help avoid an adrenal crisis in babies.

 Atypical External Genitalia

-Differences in infants with classic CAH may include:
+The genitals of female infants with classic CAH may look different.
+They can include:

-• An enlarged clitoris that resembles a penis
+• An enlarged clitoris that looks like a penis

-• A combined opening for urine leaving the body and for the vagina, instead of two separate openings
+• One shared opening for urine and the vagina instead of two separate openings

 CAH Symptoms in Adolescent Girls

-Adolescence is the period between childhood and adulthood.
-Rapid changes, such as puberty and growth spurts, mark adolescence.
+Early changes, such as puberty and growth spurts, mark adolescence.
 Hormones, including androgen hormones, play an important part in these rapid changes.
-Both classic and nonclassic CAH can raise androgen levels, causing symptoms during this period of life.
+Both classic and nonclassic CAH can raise androgen levels, causing development to look different during this period of life.

 Early Puberty

-Puberty refers to the physical changes the body goes through to reach sexual maturity.
+Puberty is when the body changes to become sexually mature.
 Girls typically begin puberty between ages 8 and 13, according to Cleveland Clinic.
 If puberty begins before age 8, it’s referred to as early puberty.
-Early puberty may be one of the first symptoms of nonclassic CAH in girls, according to the journal Frontiers in Endocrinology.
+Early puberty may be one of the first signs of nonclassic CAH in females and may occur in both types of classic CAH.

 Symptoms of early puberty with CAH may include: